Low Back Pain

 What causes low back pain?

 The exact cause of low back pain can be hard to determine.
-In most cases, back pain may be a symptom of many different causes, including any of these:
+Back pain may be a symptom of many different causes, including any of these:

 Overuse, strenuous activity, or improper use (such as repetitive or heavy lifting, exposure to vibration for prolonged periods of time)